radian-software/straight.el/README.md

 uses a bulk `find(1)` command to identify files that were changed since the last time a package depending on them was built.
 These packages are then rebuilt when they are requested via `straight-use-package`.
+Normally, `straight.el` will try to detect what sort of `find(1)` program is installed, and issue the appropriate command.
+If it makes a mistake, then you can manually customize `straight-find-flavor`.

 For about 100 packages on an SSD, this takes about 500ms.
 You can save this time by customizing `straight-check-for-modifications`.

 The default value is `at-startup`.
 If you change this to `never`, then `straight.el` will not check for package modifications, and you will